giaruffo/weirdnodes/README.md

     - 'vulcano' nodes will have a significant decrease in the number of incoming transactions, and a significant increase of outgoing transactions.

-- `perturbate_network_by_links(g0, n)`:
+- `perturb_network_by_links(g0, n)`:
-    Perturbates a given network by modifying the weights of a specified number of edges.
+    Perturbs a given network by modifying the weights of a specified number of edges.

     Parameters:
-    g0 (networkx.Graph): The original graph to be perturbated. n (int): The number of edges to perturbate.
+    g0 (networkx.Graph): The original graph to be perturbd. n (int): The number of edges to perturb.
     Returns:
-    networkx.Graph: A new graph with perturbated edges.
+    networkx.Graph: A new graph with perturbd edges.
     Raises:
     ValueError: If n is greater than the number of edges in the graph.
     Notes:
     - Each node in the graph is initialized with a 'type' attribute set to 'normal'.
-    - For each selected edge, there is a 50% chance to perturbate it as a 'ghost' link or a 'mushroom' link.
+    - For each selected edge, there is a 50% chance to perturb it as a 'ghost' link or a 'mushroom' link.
     - 'Ghost' link: The weight of the edge is reduced of a random fraction between GHOSTING_LINK_MIN_FRACTION and GHOSTING_LINK_MAX_FRACTION, and the source and target nodes' types are set to 'ghost'.
     - 'Mushroom' link: The weight of the edge is increased by a random factor between MUSHROOM_LINK_MIN_FACTOR and MUSHROOM_LINK_MAX_FACTOR, and the source and target nodes' types are set to 'mushroom'.
     - If an edge's weight is non-positive, it is either replaced with another random edge or set to a minimum weight value of 0.1.

-- `perturbate_network_with_intermediary_nodes(g, num_links_to_remove, num_intermediary_nodes)`:
+- `perturb_network_with_intermediary_nodes(g, num_links_to_remove, num_intermediary_nodes)`:
-    Perturbates a given network by removing a specified number of links and adding intermediary nodes between the source and target nodes.
+    Perturbs a given network by removing a specified number of links and adding intermediary nodes between the source and target nodes.
     The original source and target nodes of the removed links are set to 'indirect_source' and 'indirect_target', respectively.
     The intermediary nodes are set to 'intermediary'.
 The weights of the new links are set to a random value between MIN_WEIGHT and MAX_WEIGHT.
     The weights of the removed links are set to a minimum value of MIN_WEIGHT.

     Parameters:
-    g (networkx.Graph): The input graph to be perturbated. num_links_to_remove (int): The number of links to remove from the graph. num_intermediary_nodes (int): The number of intermediary nodes to add between the source and target nodes of the removed links.
+    g (networkx.Graph): The input graph to be perturbd. num_links_to_remove (int): The number of links to remove from the graph. num_intermediary_nodes (int): The number of intermediary nodes to add between the source and target nodes of the removed links.
     Returns: